JesseBonanno/IndeterminateBeam/paper.md

 # Summary

-IndeterminateBeam is a Python package aiming to serve as a foundation for civil and structural engineering projects in Python.
-The module can also serve as a stand-alone program and is useful for determining:
+`IndeterminateBeam` is a Python package aiming to serve as a foundation for civil and structural engineering projects in Python.
+The package can also serve as a standalone program and is useful for determining:

   - reaction forces for indeterminate beams
   - internal forces for indeterminate beams (shear, bending, axial)
-  - deflections of beams due to resulting forces
+  - deflection of beams due to resulting forces
-  - axial force, shear force, bending moment and deflection diagrams.
+  - axial force, shear force, bending moment and deflection diagrams

 The module is based primarily on engineering concepts of statics as described in [@HibbelerRussell2013MoM], and Python packages Sympy [@sympy2017] and Matplotlib [@Hunter2007].
 The [package documentation](https://indeterminatebeam.readthedocs.io/en/main/) provides a brief overview of the theory behind the solutions used to calculate the forces on the indeterminate beam.